FeatureBaseDB/www/content/docs/query-language.md

         row: language_id (C, Go, Java, Python)
 ```

-This database can serve queries like:
+This index can serve queries like:

 * How many repositories has user 1 contribute to?
 * How many repositories are written in the Go programming language?